Books About Miniature Lamps and About Other Antique Lighting

 New Light on Old Lamps by Larry

-early electric lighting and includes a chapter on "Glass Night Lamps" by
+through early electric lighting and includes a chapter on "Glass Night

-Edward A. Rushford.
-While the book has many illustrations and some
+Lamps" by Edward A. Rushford.
+While the book has many

-than the textual information).
-Although old, the book is still of
+information).
+Although old, the book is still of interest to the

-interest to the collector wishing to learn more about the subject.
-As
+collector wishing to learn more about the subject.
+As always,

 |